 Section 29.1.
 Shift Differential Pay Rate.
-The shift differential for both second and third shift shall be \$1.15 per hour effective the first full pay period following the parties' acceptance of this Contract.
+The shift differential for both second and third shift shall be \$1.25 per hour effective the first full pay period following the parties' acceptance of this Contract.

 Section 29.2.
 Eligibility.
 Shift differential pay shall be provided for any work in which hours occur after 3:00 p.m. and prior to 7:00 a.m.
 In the event a member is assigned temporarily to a shift where shift differential is applicable that member shall receive shift differential for those hours worked.
-There will be no shift differential pay during these hours for members whose regularly scheduled shift is 8:00 a.m. to 4:00 p.m. or 9:00 a.m. to 5:00 p.m.
+There will be no shift differential pay during these hours for members whose regularly scheduled shift is 8:00 a.m. to 4:00 p.m. or 9:00 a.m. to 5:00 p.m. or 6:00 a.m. to 2:00 p.m.